loveorchids/probaV/README.md

 resolution to a good estimation of density of human crowds in high resolution, we expect an RDN with Trellis Module can form a coarse-to-fine architecture to improve the output result gradually.
-Adding a Trellis Module did not improve the result either, but also increase almost 50% of the total parameter.
-The negative effect is not as large as simply increase the parameter by 50%.
+Adding a Trellis Module increase the parameter by around 50%, while he negative effect is not as large as compared to simply increase the parameter by 50%.
-The reason to this may possibily related to adding a Trellis Module increase the depth of the model, make it hard to be optimized.
+The reason to this may possibily related to adding a Trellis Module increasing the depth of the model, which makes it hard to be optimized.
+Also no sign of overfitting detected.

 ## Future Work